Dual Enrollment Policy

 Faculty Standards and Expectations

 All dual enrollment instructors meet SACSCOC qualifications and are approved through the hiring process for faculty at McNeese State University.
-Approvals must begin at the academic department and go through the college, the assistant vice president for academic affairs, and the provost.
+Approvals must begin at the academic department and go through the college, the SACSCOC accreditation liaison, and the provost.
 Complete personnel files are kept and readily accessible by the Office of Academic Affairs and Enrollment Management and the Office of Human Resources and Student Employment.
 See the Faculty Credentialing Policy for information about qualifications.

 Dual enrollment instructors participate in faculty development and other collegial interactions at McNeese State University.
 Academic departments provide dual enrollment instructors with course-specific training in course philosophy, curriculum, pedagogy, assessment, and other responsibilities prior to the instructor teaching the course.
 Dual enrollment instructors use the McNeese State University learning management system, email, and all other associated technologies for their courses.
 Dual enrollment instructors are informed of and adhere to McNeese State University policies and procedures.